Apple iOS 13.5.1 — Fighting COVID-19

 Face ID and Passcode

 Since the start of the pandemic, citizens of most countries are required to wear a face mask.
-This was also implemented in Singapore, where it is people must wear masks when out of the house.
+This was also implemented in Singapore, where it is required for people to wear masks when stepping out of the house.

 Most iPhone users that rely on Face ID to unlock their phones will experience difficulty when attempting to unlock their phone with their face masks on, as there is a delay of showing the passcode menu on iPhones.
 As such, Apple responded to this with Face ID and Passcode update, which simplifies the Face ID unlock process.
 While wearing a face mask, the passcode field will automatically be presented when users attempt to unlock their iPhones.
 This also includes authenticating with the app store, Apple Pay, and other applications that support Face ID sign in.
 With this, we can now unlock our phone without putting us at risk by removing our masks just because we need to unlock our phone using Face ID.